logwet/logmod/README.md

 ### HUD

 Renders the player's current absolute speed and speed on each axis in the top left corner.
-Also renders the player's exact health, hunger and saturation in the top right.
+Renders the player's exact health, hunger and saturation in the top right.
+Renders the potential damage dealt by a weapon, it's charge percent and information about whether it is ready to crit in the bottom left.
 Toggled with `/hud`

 ### Pearl/Potion Trajectories